-Friday 27 of March PhD student Jing Li is defending her thesis "Managing Eutrophic Waters in Artificial Recharge Plants - Cyanotoxin risk in Swedish freshwaters".
-Follow the dissertation LIVE on YouTube, starting at 10.15 am!
+On Friday the 27 of March Jing Li defended her thesis "Managing Eutrophic Waters in Artificial Recharge Plants - Cyanotoxin risk in Swedish freshwaters".

 In the last decades, the frequency and intensity of cyanobacterial blooms have been of increasing concern.
 They have become a direct threat to the drinking water supply by clogging filters, bringing odour and unpleasant taste to the treated water and worst of all, causing elevated cyanotoxins, which can be difficult to remove, yet lead to severe health issues.

 Jing Li’s thesis aims to present a comprehensive knowledge base and tools for water managers and operators to understand cyanobacterial risk in their water so that bloom problems can be prevented or mitigated.

 Firstly, an adaptive approach for cyanobacteria management in drinking water supply is proposed, starting with an overview of this problem and resulting in a conceptual management tool design, a Cyanobacteria Management Tool (CMT) by which multi-indicators for actions are provided.

 Secondly, the magnitude of this problem in Swedish freshwaters was studied both on a national and local scale, including their geographical distribution, species dynamics, bloom seasonal pattern and their connection with eutrophication status, land use, and other factors.